 1. The Lancing Device Nowadays’ lancing devices all work the same way in principle: Almost every device offers the function of adjusting the depth of the needle pricking your finger.
 However, make sure to start with a light setting and work your way towards the correct penetration depth.

 The smallest number on the scale is the setting with the lowest penetration depth.
-There are also special devices/products that are specifically designed to hurt less!
-One of these is the Accu-Chek® FastClix Lancing Device.
-This device allows for priming and releasing with one click and has 11 different depth settings!
-Another great device is the Genteel Lancing Device which uses vacuum and depth control to restrict the lancet from hitting any nerve endings, thus eliminating any pain.
+There are also special devices/products on the market that are specifically designed to hurt less e.g. with different or using depth settings or using vacuum and depth control to restrict the lancet from hitting any nerve endings, thus eliminating any pain.

 2. WHERE you place your lancing device Let me tell you a secret: after all, there’s no hocus-pocus to it.
 Use the SIDE of your finger for finger pricking!
 Never use the center of your finger.
 If you place the lancing device on the side of your finger, you’ll feel that poke much less than if you use the center of your finger.
 That’s because there are fewer nerve endings in that part than in the middle of your fingertip.
 Simple trick, right?